 If you have a library near you, visit it to see if it would be a good place to work.
 You can also find out if they have wifi or computers with Internet access you can use.
 A strong internet connection will be needed for assessments.
 Public wifi or hotspots may not guarantee a strong connection.

 Just like walking around campus to get an understanding where things are on campus, go to http://www.kumc.edu and learn what is available online.
 When you get your assigned username and password, log into myKUMC (http://my.kumc.edu) and get an idea of what is in the campus portal.
 You will find a wealth of information that will help you as an online student.

 Find contact information for any offices you might need such as the Help Desk, Enroll and Pay and Student Services.

-As soon as you get access to your course, click around to learn where everything is located.
-KUMC instructors set up their courses differently, so it's a good idea to click around to know where to find all the information available to you.
+As soon as you get access to your course, click around to familiarize yourself with all the information available to you.

-Read the syllabus at least twice and print it out for reference.
-Get familiar with the grading guidelines and expectations of the instructor.
+Read the syllabus at least twice and get familiar with the grading guidelines and expectations of the instructor.
 Copy all deadlines into your calendar and make reminders if needed.
 You'll be amazed at how much easier assignments are if you understand what is expected and when it is due.